Saurabh-Dey/mern-react-native-ecom-server/README.md

 - Offers two user profiles: normal users and administrators, each with its own set of features and capabilities

-This mobile e-commerce application is built with React Native for compatibility with both iOS and Android platforms.
-It offers a seamless shopping experience for users and efficient management tools for administrators.

 ### Features

 #### For Normal Users
-- Browse products with detailed descriptions and images.
+- Browse through a wide selection of products, with the ability to filter and search based on various criteria such as category, price, and product name.

-- Choose between cash on delivery or online payment options, including Stripe integration.
+- Choose between two payment options: cash on delivery or online payment via Stripe, a well-known and secure payment platform.
-- Track orders in real-time from placement to delivery.
+- Conveniently place orders and monitor their status through the app.

-#### For Administrators
+#### For Administrators Dashboard Features:
-- Access a dashboard to manage the product catalog effectively.
+- A powerful and intuitive dashboard exclusively for administrators, allowing them to manage the product catalog and monitor orders.
+- Add new categories, create new products, edit existing products and product images, and manage product availability.
-- Monitor orders and manage customer service inquiries.
+- Monitor all orders and manage order processing, from receiving the order to delivering the product.
-- Visualize inventory levels with an intuitive pie chart.
+- Visualize the number of in-stock and out-of-stock products using a pie chart, providing a quick overview of their inventory and helping to make informed decisions.

 ## Getting Started